 - A current vita (uploaded to your APPIC application.)

-- Please include unambiguously in the cover letter uploaded to your APPIC application which internship track(s) you are applying to (General / Geropsychology / Neuropsychology).
+- Please include unambiguously in the cover letter uploaded to your APPIC application which internship track(s) you are applying to (Mental Health / Geropsychology / Health Psychology).
 It is permissible and sometimes advantageous to apply to multiple tracks.
-However, candidates who match under the General track would only be able to complete Neuropsychology or Geropsychology half-time elective rotations in the second half of the internship year, and only candidates with substantial prior neuropsychology training will be considered for the Neuropsychology specialty track.
 If you know what other rotations interest you at the time of application, it is valuable for you to also indicate these in your cover letter, though you will not be bound to these choices for internship.

 - Official graduate transcripts (uploaded to your APPIC application.)